310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma worried %}
-Um, as I’ve inquired before, why do you continually redirect the decision-making onto me?
+Um, as I have inquired before, why do you continually redirect the decision-making onto me?
 I personally would prefer to follow your wishes…

 Could this mean that Hasumi-dono really <em>has</em> been told to abide by some sort of inauspicious order…?
 {% endbubble %}